-Conditional Fields for Drupal 7 is an user interface to the new States API, plus the ability to modify fields appearance and behavior on certain conditions when viewing content.
+Conditional Fields for Drupal 7 is a user interface to the new States API, plus the ability to modify fields appearance and behavior on certain conditions when viewing content.

 This documentation applies to Conditional Fields for Drupal 7.
 The documentation for the D6 version, with upgrade instructions, is here.

 The Conditional Fields module allows you to manage sets of dependencies between fields.
-When a field is “dependent”, it will only be available for editing and displayed if the state of the “dependee” field matches the right condition.
+When a field is “dependent” on another field, it will be displayed and available for editing only if the state of the “dependee” field matches the right condition.

 When editing a node (or any other entity type that supports fields, like users and categories), the dependent fields are dynamically modified with the States API.